brson/hackmd-collab/compile-time-2.md

 These are mostly similar to development mode and release mode respectively, though the interactions in cargo between development / test and release / bench can be subtle and surprising.
 There may be other profiles (TiKV has more), but those are the obvious ones for Rust, as built-in to cargo.
 Beyond that there are other scenarios, like typechecking only (`cargo check`), building just a single project (`cargo build -p`), single-core vs. multi-core, local vs. distributed, local vs. CI.

 Compile time is also affected by human perception &mdash; it's possible for compile time to feel bad when it's actually decent, and to feel decent when it's actually not so great.
-This is one of the premises behind the [Rust Language Server][RLS] (RLS) and [rust-analyzer] &mdash; if developers are getting constant, real-time feedback in their IDE then it doesn't matter so much how long a full compile takes.
+This is one of the premises behind the [Rust Language Server][RLS] (RLS) and [rust-analyzer] &mdash; if developers are getting constant, real-time feedback in their IDE then it doesn't matter as much how long a full compile takes.

 [RLS]: https://github.com/rust-lang/rls
 [rust-analyzer]: https://github.com/rust-analyzer/rust-analyzer

-So it's important to keep in mind through this series that there is a spectrum of semi-tunable possibilities from "fast compile/slow run" to "fast run/slow compile", there are different scenarios that affect compile time in different ways, and in which compile time affects perception in different ways, and that there are psychological factors at play.
+So it's important to keep in mind through this series that there is a spectrum of tunable possibilities from "fast compile/slow run" to "fast run/slow compile", there are different scenarios that affect compile time in different ways, and in which compile time affects perception in different ways.

 It happens that for TiKV we've identified that the scenario we care most about with respect to compile time is "release profile / partial rebuilds".
 More about that in future installments.

+The rest of this post details some of the major designs in Rust that cause slow compile time.
+I describe them as "tradeoffs", as there are good reasons Rust is the way it is, and language design is full of awkward tradeoffs.

 ## Tradeoff #1: Monomorphized generics

 Rust's approach to generics is the most obvious language feature to blame on bad compile times, and understanding how Rust translates generic functions to machine code is important to understanding the Rust compile-time/run-time tradeoff.

-Generics generally are a complex topic, and Rust generics come in a number of forms that I'm not going to explore in-depth here.
-Rust has generic functions and generic types.
-For simplicity, we'll discuss generic functions only, but there are further compile-time considerations for generic types.
+Generics generally are a complex topic, and Rust generics come in a number of forms.
+Rust has generic functions and generic types, and they can be expressed in multiple ways.
+Here I'm mostly going to talk about how Rust calls generic functions, but there are further compile-time considerations for generic type translations.
+Other types of generics (like `impl Trait`), I ignore,as either they have similar compile-time impact, or I just don't know enough about them.

-As an example, consider the following `ToString` trait and the generic function `print`:
+As an example for this section, consider the following `ToString` trait and the generic function `print`:

 ```rust
 trait ToString {